OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-07-watsonxai-demo-with-streamlit/README.md

 # Building  Apps with watsonx.ai and Streamlit
 So I'm guessing you've been hearing a bit about watsonx.
 Well...now you can build your very own app with it🙌 (I know...crazy right?!).
-In this tutorial you'll learn how to build your own LLM powered Streamlit with the Watson Mahchine Learning library.
+In this tutorial you'll learn how to build your own LLM powered Streamlit with the Watson Machine Learning library.

 # Startup 🚀
 1. Open your terminal or console window